 Interlibrary Loan is open.
 Requests are processed in a timely manner, but we do expect some difficulties securing some materials based on the level of services offered by lending libraries.
 Place an interlibrary loan request.

-- Request of scans (articles, book chapters): Available to current faculty, students staff, and other users with full Williams login credentials.
+Services are available to current faculty, students, staff, and users with full Williams login credentials.
+Service include: